00JIMMY00/Grad_Doc/Book.md

 ## 4. System Architecture

 In this section, we describe the architecture of the RAG system developed in this project.
 We begin with a high-level overview of the system’s architecture, then explain the workflow of the RAG pipeline from document ingestion to query answering.
-We then focus on specific components: how documents are stored using PostgreSQL and the pgvector extension, how embeddings are generated using Cohere’s API, and how Large Language Models (LLMs) are integrated (specifically the Google PaLM API and the DeepSeek local model).
+We then focus on specific components: how documents are stored using PostgreSQL and the pgvector extension, how embeddings are generated using Cohere’s API, and how Large Language Models (LLMs) are integrated (specifically the Google Gemini API and the DeepSeek local model).
 Throughout this section, we will use diagrams and references to the implementation to clarify how data and requests flow through the system.

 ### 4.1.
 High-Level Architecture of the RAG System

 &#x20;*Figure 4.1: High-level architecture of the Retrieval-Augmented Generation (RAG) system.
 The user interacts via a web frontend (left), submitting a query.
 The backend consists of a retrieval component and a generation component.
 The retrieval component (center) takes the query, converts it to an embedding, and searches a vector database of document embeddings (PostgreSQL with pgvector) to fetch relevant text chunks from the knowledge base (right).
 These retrieved pieces of context are then combined with the query and passed to the generation component (an LLM).
-The LLM (Google PaLM or a local DeepSeek model) produces a final answer that is grounded in the provided context.
+The LLM (Google Gemini or a local DeepSeek model) produces a final answer that is grounded in the provided context.
 This answer is returned to the user.
 The architecture ensures the LLM’s response is augmented with and supported by external knowledge.*

 At a high level, our RAG system follows a typical client-server architecture augmented with an AI retrieval-generation pipeline: